Zzzzt!Zzzzt! Yep, I'm Flickr Old Skool.

 W. Blaine Pennington

 OK, So the deal with flickr is sharing, right?
-So in the spirit of that, here's a bit about me... please feel free to ignore the blah blah blah; ...just figured I owed it to somebody after over 7 years here.
+So in the spirit of that, here's a bit about me... please feel free to ignore the blah blah blah; ...just figured I owed it to somebody after 10 years here.

 I'm a Washington based photographer with more than 25 years biz experience in location and studio photography.
 My past specialties involved architectural interiors and exteriors, and now currently I enjoy conceptual still life photo illustrations at my studio in Silver Spring.
-I also worked more than 10 years with my pal Ron, a fine and successful architectural/editorial shooter, as his location digital tech, grip, lighting guru and 1st assist.
-I also did all his post-production work until the recent big slowdown.
+I also worked more than a dozen years with my pal Ron, a fine and successful architectural/editorial shooter, as his location digital tech, grip, lighting guru and 1st assist.
+I also did all his post-production work until I retired from assisting him.
 That stuff, my own art work, and family life keeps me hopping; but it's also important to me to find time to share here with you fine folks.